DynamicDyno/goodandlost/content/post/monterrey-mexico-the-underrated-mountain-city.md

 {{< zoomimage "/assets/images/posts/la-huasteca-monterrey.jpg" "La Huasteca - Monterrey, Mexico" >}}

-And finally we made it to Santiago, one of 83 "<a href="http://en.wikipedia.org/wiki/Pueblo_M%C3%A1gico" target="_blank" rel="nofllow">Pueblos Mágicos</a>."
+And finally we made it to Santiago, one of 83 "{{% link "http://en.wikipedia.org/wiki/Pueblo_M%C3%A1gico" "Pueblos Mágicos" %}}."
 It's a cool little historic town.
 More importantly, next to this town is La Cola de Caballo--which includes a park with a waterfall and other attractions such as the highest place to bungee jump in Mexico.

 {{< zoomimage "/assets/images/posts/cascada-cola-de-caballo.jpg" "Cascada Cola de Caballo - Santiago, Mexico" >}}